Ultima Genomics: UG 100 platform

 In 2024, Ultima launched the UG 100 sequencing platform, claiming it to be capable of sequencing 20,000 human genomes per year with variant calling accuracy matching or exceeding that of competitor Illumina's sequencing instruments.
+The technology, which can perform a complete sequence in 20 hours, costs $100.
+In 2001, the cost of sequencing a human genome according to the National Human Genome Research Institute was $95 million but this figure fell to $562 in 2021.

 The UG 100 replaces a traditional flow cell with a flat circular silicon wafer disk.
 During sequencing, the disk spins to dispense reagents while two fixed-position cameras continuously acquire data.
 A ≥300-base median-length run takes approximately 20 hours to complete.

 The UG 100's chemistry differs from traditional sequencing-by-synthesis methods in that only one nucleotide species is introduced per data capture cycle, or "flow," eliminating the need for base calling.
 This flow-based readout results in a distribution of read lengths, with a median length of at least 300 bases, or approximately 250 bases after quality-control filtering.
 With yields of 10-12 billion reads per wafer, this translates to approximately 2.5-3.0 terabases of usable data per run.

+Partnerships

+In 2025, Ultima announced it was partnering with Arc Institute to support Arc's virtual cell atlas and competition.